JoaoVeiga-afk/desofs2025_wed_pbs_1/Deliverables/fase2-sprint2/content/Backup_Policy.md

 ### Backup Storage
 #### Location
-Backups will be store in a separate server (vs235), owned by a different student than the server hosting the application.
+Backups will be stored in a separate server (vs235), owned by a different student than the server hosting the application.
 This ensures that backups are not affected by issues on the primary server.

 #### Security
 Backups will be encrypted, after compression, to protect sensitive data using AES file encryption.
 Access to files will be restricted to authorized personnel only.